The genocide of the Armenians

 Kurdish villagers in the Armenian quarter of Van.
 Ottoman Empire, 1916. © Photograph Aram Vrouyr.
 Coll.
 Armenian History Museum.

 The terminology of the Unionists, describing the Armenians as "internal tumors", bears the imprint of their ideology of political doctrine inspired by Darwin’s theory on the evolution of species through natural selection and applied to man and social relations.
-With the war, the project of turcisation of the Anatolian space turned into an enterprise of extermination of the Armenians, extended to other communities of Eastern Christians, including the Syriacs.
-The CUP manages to mobilize around it the notables of provinces, tribal leaders and executives of the administration and the army, almost all party members.
+With the help of the war, the project of turcisation of the Anatolian space turned into an enterprise of extermination of the Armenians, extended to other communities of Eastern Christians, including the Syriacs.
+The CUP manages to mobilize around it the notables of the provinces, the tribal leaders and the executives of the administration and the army, almost all members of the party.

 The Ottoman offensive on the Caucasian front is already accompanied by localized massacres along the border with Russia and Persia.
 The Armenian population of about twenty villages is massacred, including in Persian Azerbaijan, where Kurdish tribal leaders join contingents of the Ottoman army.